max-y-huang/Schmilblick/fe/README.md

 ```

 ## Run the server
-Inside `/be/src`, create a `.env` file with the contents `PORT=3000`.
-Now we can run the server at port 3000:
+Inside `/be`, create a `.env` file with the contents `NODE_PORT=<YOUR_PORT_HERE>`.
+Now we can run the server at your specified port:
 ```
-ts-node index.ts
+npm run dev
 ```
+Alternatively, you may wish to run `npm run dev:tunnel`.
+This executes the `start-tunnel.js` script which uses [localhost.run](https://localhost.run/) to forward your `NODE_PORT` to a URI it generates.
+Then you can copy the URI generated for you and paste this URI into the value for `final uri` in `main.dart`.

-## Run the Flutter app on the Web (Chrome)
+## Run the Flutter app
 Open a new terminal window and navigate to the `/fe` directory.

-Inside `/fe`, create a directory called `/assets`.
+Inside `/fe`, there is a directory called `/assets` containing our sheet music in `.mxl` and `.pdf` formats.

-Add `happy_birthday.mxl` to this `/assets` directory.
+You may add your own sheet music of these formats to the `/assets` directory.
+Just make sure to add the file name to the `assets` section inside `pubspec.yaml` too.

-> You can also upload any other `.mxl` file of your choosing, just make sure to change the `filename` in `main.dart` to be the name of your file:
+In `main.dart`, you can change the `filename` to be the name of your sheet music file:
 ```
 const filename = "happy_birthday.mxl";
 ```

-Select the Web as your device and run the Flutter app!
+Now you're ready to run.
+Make sure the backend server is still running.
+Inside `/fe`, run `flutter run`.
+Have fun!